-To understand the design process of various process equipment used in industries
+To understand the design process of various process equipment used in industries Outcomes: On completion of the course, learner will be able to:

 - 1. Understand the basics of process equipment design - 2.
 Design a reaction vessel to meet the given requirements - 3.
 Design a storage tank as per industrial standards - 4.
 Design a shell and tube heat exchanger for single phase heat transfer - 5.
 Design vertical towers like distillation columns